sandow-digital/django-mptt-sandow/docs/utilities.rst

 List/tree utilities
 ===================

-The ``mptt.utils`` module contains the following functions for working with and creating lists of model instances which represent trees.
+The ``mptt2.utils`` module contains the following functions for working with and creating lists of model instances which represent trees.

 ``previous_current_next()``